Cossy179/Portfolio/Readme.md

-# My Portfolio
+# My Portfolio Project

-This is my personal portfolio website, showcasing my skills and projects.
+This project is a personal portfolio website showcasing my skills and projects.

-## Structure
+## Project Structure

-The website consists of the following files:
+The project has the following structure:

 - `index.html`: The main HTML file that contains the structure of the website.
 - `styles.css`: The CSS file that contains all the styles for the website.
 - `script.js`: The JavaScript file that contains any interactive functionality.
+- `games/`: A directory containing game projects, including a Pong game.

-## Sections
+## Website Sections

 The website is divided into the following sections:

-- Home
-- Skills
-- Projects
+- Home: A welcome message and introduction.
+- Skills: A list of my technical skills.
+- Projects: A showcase of my projects, including a Pong game.
-- Contact
+- Contact: Contact information, including email, LinkedIn, and GitHub.

-## Contact
+## Contact Information

 Feel free to reach out to me through the following channels: